210119-java-enterprise/javelin_p1/README.md

 ```

 - Create a class for each pojo or table in database that you want to use.
 This class should extend `com.revature.javelin.Model`
-    - This class should be empty apart from an optional `@Table` annotation before the class declaration providing the name of the table for the class.
+    - This class should be empty apart from an optional `@Table` annotation before the class declaration providing the name of the table for the class (e.g. `@Table("app_users")` ).
 - Create an instance of your class and call methods on it to perform CRUD operations on your database.
-- CRUD methods (listed below) are either starting, intermediary and/or terminal.
-A starting needs to be the first method called when executing a SQL call to the database.
-Intermediary operations are optional and must come between starting operations and terminal operations.
+- CRUD methods (listed below) are either Starting, Intermediary and/or Terminal.
+A Starting operation needs to be the first method called when executing a SQL call to the database.
+Intermediary operations are optional and must come between Starting operations and Terminal operations.
 Terminal operations must come at the end of a call.
 Terminal operations will enact the built SQL call upon the database.

 | Name of method    | Type of operation  |
 |-------------------|--------------------|